-- Improve the overall customer experience provided to our household customers. - Improve the overall experience provided to developer services customers including property developers, self-lay providers and New Appointments and Variations (NAVs) - Proactively assist more of our customers in vulnerable circumstances by understanding and prioritising their needs. - 90% of customers in vulnerable circumstances receiving financial help are satisfied with the service from us. - 90% of customers in vulnerable circumstances receiving financial help found us easy to deal with. - 90% of customers in vulnerable circumstances receiving nonfinancial help are satisfied with the service from us.
+- Improve the overall customer experience provided to our household customers. - Improve the overall experience provided to developer services customers including property developers, self-lay providers and New Appointments and Variations [NAVs] - Proactively assist more of our customers in vulnerable circumstances by understanding and prioritising their needs. - 90% of customers in vulnerable circumstances receiving financial help are satisfied with the service from us. - 90% of customers in vulnerable circumstances receiving financial help found us easy to deal with. - 90% of customers in vulnerable circumstances receiving nonfinancial help are satisfied with the service from us.

-- 90% of customers in vulnerable circumstances receiving nonfinancial help found us easy to deal with - Ensuring our services are accessible, easy and supportive for all by maintaining the BSI standard for inclusive service provision throughout 2020-25. - Achieve a score of at least 7.8 out value for money survey. - Identify at least 50 household property gap sites per year. - Proactively reducing the number of household properties falsely system to 2.10% in 2024/25.
+- 90% of customers in vulnerable circumstances receiving nonfinancial help found us easy to deal with - Ensuring our services are accessible, easy and supportive for all by maintaining the BSI standard for inclusive service provision throughout 2020-25. - Achieve a score of at least 7.8 out of 10 for customer satisfaction in $\boldsymbol{\alpha}$ value for money survey. - Identify at least 50 household property gap sites per year. - Proactively reducing the number of household properties falsely classed as empty on our billing system to 2.10% in 2024/25.